Kingdom of Kongo: Contact with Portugal and Christianization

 João I ruled until his death around 1509 and was succeeded by his son Afonso Mvemba a Nzinga.
 He faced a serious challenge from a half brother, Mpanzu a Kitima.
 The king overcame his brother in a battle waged at Mbanza Kongo.
-According to Afonso's own account, sent to Portugal in 1506, he was able to win the battle thanks to the intervention of a heavenly vision of the cross Saint James and the Virgin Mary.
+According to Afonso's own account, sent to Portugal in 1506, he was able to win the battle thanks to the intervention of a heavenly vision of the cross of Saint James and the Virgin Mary.
 Inspired by these events, he subsequently designed a coat of arms for Kongo that was used by all following kings on official documents, royal paraphernalia and the like until 1860.
 While King João I later reverted to his traditional beliefs, Afonso I established Christianity as the state religion of his kingdom.

+Reign of Afonso I

-King Afonso I worked to create a viable version of the Catholic Church in Kongo, providing for its income from royal assets and taxation that provided salaries for its workers.
+Upon his ascension as king in 1509, Afonso I worked to create a viable version of the Catholic Church in Kongo, providing for its income from royal assets and taxation that provided salaries for its workers.
 With advisers from Portugal such as Rui d'Aguiar, the Portuguese royal chaplain sent to assist Kongo's religious development, Afonso created a syncretic version of Christianity that would remain a part of its culture for the rest of the kingdom's independent existence.
 King Afonso himself studied hard at this task.
 Rui d'Aguiar once said Afonso I knew more of the church's tenets than he did.

 The Kongo church was always short of ordained clergy and made up for it by the employment of a strong laity.
 Kongolese school teachers or mestres (Kikongo alongi a aleke) were the anchor of this system.
 Recruited from the nobility and trained in the kingdom's schools, they provided religious instruction and services to others building upon Kongo's growing Christian population.
 At the same time, they permitted the growth of syncretic forms of Christianity which incorporated older religious ideas with Christian ones.
 Examples of this are the introduction of KiKongo words to translate Christian concepts.
-The KiKongo words ukisi (an abstract word meaning charm, but used to mean "holy") and nkanda (meaning book) were merged so that the Christian Bible became known as the nkanda ukisi (holy book).
+The KiKongo words ukisi (an abstract word meaning charm, which used to mean "holy") and nkanda (meaning book) were merged so that the Christian Bible became known as the nkanda ukisi (holy book).
 The church became known as the nzo a ukisi (holy house).
-While some European clergy often denounced these mixed traditions, they were never able to root them out.
+Some European clergy denounced these mixed traditions without being able to root them out.

 Part of the establishment of this church was the creation of a strong priesthood and to this end, Afonso's son Henrique was sent to Europe to be educated.
-Henrique became an ordained priest and in 1518 was named as bishop of Utica (a North African diocese recently reclaimed from the Muslims).
+Henrique became an ordained priest and in 1518 was named as titular bishop of Utica (a North African diocese recently reclaimed from the Muslims).
 He returned to Kongo in the early 1520s to run Kongo's new church.
 He died in 1531.